AvantiBuche/Age_Detection_OpenCV/README.md

 ##OpenCV

-Here video frames will act as inputs in the model to display the age of the face.
+Here video frames will act as inputs in the model to predict and display the age of the person on the camera.